 GRADE ACADEMIC PROGRESS

 PreK-K Evidence that the child is not meeting expectations of the program.

-1 Evidence of insufficient developmental progress and a failure in English Language Arts (ELA)
+1 Evidence of insufficient developmental progress and a failure in English Language A

+L (ELA)

 2 Failure in ELA

 3 Failures in ELA and Mathematics

 Failures in ELA and Mathematics,

-A E G Or

-4, 5, 6 Failures in ELA or Mathematics and failures in two of the following subjects: Religion, Science, and Social
+4, 5, 6 or Failures in ELA or Mathematics and failures in two of the following subjects: Re

-Studies

 Failures in ELA and Mathematics

 or

-7, 8 Failure in ELA
+7,8 Failure in ELA

 7,0 or

-Failures in ELA or Mathematics and failure in one of the following subjects: Religion, Science, and Social
+Failures in ELA or Mathematics and failure in one of the following subjects: Religion,

-Studies
+Science, and Social Studies

-The student has not demonstrated acceptable effort toward achieving academic success.
+The student has not demonstrated acceptable progress toward mastery of standards and/or effort toward achieving academic success.

-The following types of behavior might indicate unacceptable effort:
+The following types of behavior might indicate unacceptable progress and/or effort: